PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/compute_api_en.md

 > OutT: The type stored in the out register. </br>
 > NX: Each thread needs to calculate NX column data. </br>
 > NY: Each thread needs to calculate NY row data. </br>
 > BlockSize: Device attribute, which identifies the current device thread indexing method.
-For GPU, threadIdx.x is used as the thread index, and for XPU, core_id() is used as the thread index. </br>
+For GPU, threadIdx.x is used as the thread index, This parameter is not currently supported. </br>
 > OpFunc: calculation function, defined as follows:</br>
 ```
    template <typename InT, typename OutT>